Nebula-Block-Data/nebulablock-mcp-server/README.md

     ```
     This will install `fastmcp` and any other dependencies specified in `pyproject.toml`.

-## Running the Application with uv
+## Running the NebulaBlock API MCP Server

-To run the simple application:
+To start the NebulaBlock API MCP server:

 ```bash
 uv run -m src.main